Resource 1

 Before you automate anything, place it.

-Is this customer-facing?
+START HERE: Is it customer-facing?

 AI Driven